semaphoreci/docs/ios-continuous-integration_5c8a397c2c7d3a154460db00.md

 ### Installing dependencies

-Semaphore can install dependencies from any supported language.
-Using the versatile [cache tool][cache-tool], you can save time by reusing them across blocks and workflows.
+Semaphore can install dependencies from *any* supported language.
+Using the versatile [`cache`][cache-command] command, you can save time by reusing the same dependencies across multiple blocks and workflows.

 ``` yaml
 commands: